-WHEREFORE, Plaintiff respectfully requests that this Court:
+WHEREFORE, Plaintiffs respectfully request that this Court:

-- A. Declare that Federal Defendants violated NEPA in authorizing the Flat Canyon Lease; - B. Declare that Department of Interior Defendants violated the MLA in authorizing the Flat Canyon Lease; - C. Vacate and remand Federal Defendants' approvals of the Flat Canyon Lease; - D. Enjoin Federal Defendants from any further Flat Canyon Lease authorizations until such time as the agencies have demonstrated compliance with NEPA; - E. Enjoin Department of Interior Defendants from any further Flat Canyon Lease authorizations until such time as compliance with the MLA has been demonstrated; - F. Order Federal Defendants to inform Bowie Resources that the Flat Canyon Lease authorization and consent have been vacated and new operations on the Flat Canyon Lease are prohibited until such time as Federal Defendants have demonstrated compliance with NEPA and the MLA; - G. Grant Plaintiff its costs of litigation including reasonable attorneys' fees as provided by the Equal Access to Justice Act, 28 U.S.C. § 2412; and - H. Grant Plaintiff such additional and further relief as the Court deems just and proper.
+- A. Declare that Federal Defendants violated NEPA in authorizing the Flat Canyon Lease; - B. Declare that Department of Interior Defendants violated the MLA in authorizing the Flat Canyon Lease; - C. Vacate and remand Federal Defendants' approvals of the Flat Canyon Lease; - Vacate and remand Federal Defendants' 2002 EIS and RODs, 2013 Supplemental Information Report, and 2015 Determination of NEPA Adequacy; - E. Enjoin Federal Defendants from any further Flat Canyon Lease authorizations until such time as the agencies have demonstrated compliance with NEPA; - F. Enjoin Department of Interior Defendants from any further Flat Canyon Lease authorizations until such time as compliance with the MLA has been demonstrated: - G. Order Federal Defendants to inform Bowie Resources that the Flat Canyon Lease authorization and consent have been vacated and operations on the Flat Canyon Lease are prohibited until such time as Federal Defendants have demonstrated compliance with NEPA and the MLA; - H. Order Federal Defendants to prepare a Supplemental Environmental Impact Statement pursuant to NEPA; - I. Grant Plaintiffs their costs of litigation including reasonable attorneys' fees as provided by the Equal Access to Justice Act, 28 U.S.C. § 2412; and

+J. Grant Plaintiffs such additional and further relief as the Court deems just and proper.